CreativeIT/material-angular-dashboard/README.md

 git clone https://github.com/CreativeIT/material-angular-dashboard.git
 ```

-2. Open your copied repo folder in terminal and install necessary modules with command:
+2. Open your copied repo folder in terminal and install necessary modules with command, make sure that you have installed [yarn](https://yarnpkg.com/en/docs/install):

 ```bash
 yarn install
 ```

-3. _(optional)_ Install [angular-cli](https://cli.angular.io/) globally to use its commands in the terminal:
+3. Install [angular-cli](https://cli.angular.io/) globally to use its commands in the terminal:

 ```bash
 yarn global add @angular/cli